pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 -  Enabled Content Security Policy by default.
 -  Implemented Symfony HTML sanitizer for WYSIWYG editors.
 Please make sure to sanitize your persisted data with help of this [script](https://gist.github.com/dvesh3/0e585a16dfbf546bc17a9eef1c5640b3).
 Also, when using API to set WYSIWYG data, please pass encoded characters for html entities `<`,`>`, `&` etc.
 The data is encoded by the sanitizer before persisting into db and the same encoded data will be returned by the API.
+For configuration details see also [WYSIWYG config](../../03_Documents/01_Editables/40_WYSIWYG.md#extending-symfony-html-sanitizer-configuration)

 -----------------